eemiljka/hybrid-react/README.md

 ## Commenting

 Once logged in, a user can comment on a post for everyone to see.
 Everyone will also be able to see how long ago the comment was made.

+## Logging out

+Once logged in, user can log out.

+# Additional features

+## Post order

+Posts are displayed in order from top to bottom, from latest to oldest.

+## Comment order

+Posts are displayed in order from top to bottom, from latest to oldest.

+## Post upload time

+Posts' upload time is displayed in a form of: "... hours ago" or "... days ago".

+## Comment creation time

+Comments' commenting time is displayed in a form of: "... hours ago" or "... days ago".

+# Problems

+## Modifying problem

+Despite being able to click a "modify" -button on your own post, you can't modify it.

+## Button visibility

+Despite being logged in, you sometimes have to log in again to see the "modify" and "delete" -buttons on your own post.